Summarising these sources, and ignoring differences in plate shape :-

 Raising Modes 2 & 5 in a thin back.

-This thickness data is especially useful if you need to add a maple patch to the middle of the inside of a back that is too thin i.e. has too low a Mode 2 or 5.
+The plate thickness data given here and in Hutchin’s papers is especially useful if you need to add a maple patch to the middle of the inside of a back that is too thin i.e. has too low a Mode 2 or 5.
 This is more like ‘doubling’ as it can cover quite and area.
 I’ve found that a wide patch of say 3 - 4 mm thick (which may be made up of layers of maple veneer) increases mostly Mode 2, and a long (length wise) patch of 3 - 4 mm thick increases mostly Mode 5.
-You will need to shape and then ‘chalk fit’ the maple patch before gluing or use layers of veneer, but I have sometimes used fluid Araldite (2-part resin glue) to stick a patch on a cheap factory fiddle, as the patch can be fitted less exactly - the resin glue acts as a filler, where animal hide glue does not.
+You will need to shape and then ‘chalk fit’ the maple patch before gluing or use layers of veneer, but I have sometimes used fluid Araldite (2-part resin-based glue) to stick a patch on a cheap factory fiddle, as the patch can be fitted less exactly - the resin glue acts as a filler, where animal hide glue does not.

 There’s first-hand guidance on thicknessing in Sacconi’s book on Stradivarius called “The Secrets of Stradivari”, and in other books to be found on the ‘Really Useful Links’ page.